 - Ask your advisor about approved electives prior to establishing your course schedule.

 College Level Math and Writing – Give yourself the writing and mathematics skills to transition from a general education degree into a bachelor's degree as well as learning the fundamentals of communication.

 Natural Sciences – Choose from one of a group of college science courses, including biology, chemistry, geology, and geography.

-Social Sciences and Cultural Awareness – Expand your understanding of today's society by studying history, psychology, sociology, and Native American culture.
+Social Sciences and History – Expand your understanding of today's society by studying such areas as history, psychology, economics, and sociology.

 Humanities/Fine Arts – Become familiar with art, literature, music, or philosophy in classes designed to give you a basic understanding of some of the oldest fields of study.